 Since then, I’ve had the honor of helping countless businesses get online, trained countless more on how to better use the internet for their business or organization, trained untold amounts around the world, and (I think) made a small dent of good in this world.

 I’m really excited to play my part in what happens with the internet and technology over the coming decades.
-I’ve enjoyed leveraging video for my business and am looking forward to continuing to grow in this area as it becomes more important to business, storytelling, and self-publishing.
-I am also keen to see how augmented reality and virtual reality shape the future of connection and creation.
+I’ve enjoyed leveraging video for my business and look forward to growing in this area as it becomes more important to business, storytelling, and self-publishing.
+I am also keen to see how augmented and virtual reality shapes the future of connection and creation.

-Who knows what will be around the bend, but I’m confident it will bring with it new opportunities and challenges.
+Who knows what will be around the bend, but I’m confident it will bring new opportunities and challenges.

 These days, I spend most of my time meeting and leading our team at UGURUS, coaching digital agency owners, and creating training and content to further our vision.
-Anytime I’m hanging out with entrepreneurs–either clients, friends, partners, or industry peers–is a good day.
+Whenever I’m hanging out with entrepreneurs–clients, friends, partners, or industry peers–is a good day.